Dosage and THC:CBD Ratio Considerations for Cancer Treatment

 - Dose-dependent effects of specific cannabinoids such as THC and CBD.

-- Ratio-dependent effects between specific cannabinoids i.e. THC and CBD.
+- Ratio-dependent effects between specific cannabinoids, i.e., THC and CBD.

-- The understanding that both THC and CBD downregulate immune responsivity and thereby potentially reducing the body’s immune capacity for apoptosis (destruction of cancer cells)
+- The understanding is that both THC and CBD downregulate immune responsivity and thereby potentially reducing the body’s immune capacity for apoptosis (destruction of cancer cells)

-- Contrasting the latter with other proven THC and CBD-based mechanisms for supporting and inducing apoptosis (e.g. via activation of CB1/CB2).
+- Contrasting the latter with other proven THC and CBD-based mechanisms for supporting and inducing apoptosis (e.g., via activation of CB1/CB2).

 - And, specific pathways that certain cancers may use for proliferation (i.e. GPR55) and the activity of THC (agonist) and CBD (antagonist) at this receptor site.